JulianKarlBauer/mechkit/CONTRIBUTING.md

-# Contributing guide of mechkit
+# Contributing Guide of Mechkit

 Thank you for investing your time in contributing to this project!